-Sablefish spawn in the winter between January and March when the fishery is closed.
+Sablefish spawn in the winter between January and March (Mason et al. 1983), when the fishery is closed.
 For this reason, there is little knowledge of sablefish distribution during the winter spawning season.
-To overcome the shortcomings of fishery-dependent recovery of tagged fish, sablefish were tagged with geomagnetic pop-off satellite tags (Desert Star Co.) off of Kodiak Island in December 2011 and during the AFSC summer longline survey in 2012.
+To overcome the shortcomings of fishery-dependent recovery of tagged fish, sablefish were tagged with geomagnetic pop-off satellite tags (Desert Star Co.) off of Kodiak Island in December 2011 and on the summer AFSC longline survey in 2012.
 Tagging will also continue on the AFSC longline survey in 2013, 2014, and 2015.
 These tags measure the strength of the earth's magnetic field along three axes in order to provide an estimated location of the fish.
-The tag is programmed to release on a predetermined date, and once surfaced, archived data is uploaded by a passing satellite.
+The tag is programmed to release on a predetermined date, and once surfaced, archived data are uploaded by a passing satellite.
 We targeted mature females by tagging fish with a fork length > 85 cm and programmed tags to release during spawning times in hopes of determining spawning locations.